poissonconsulting/newdata/README.md

 #>   <lgl> <int> <dbl> <chr> <fct>   <ord>    <date>     <dttm>              <time>
 #> 1 FALSE     3  4.57 most  not obs a rarity 1970-01-04 1969-12-31 16:00:03 00'03"
 ```

+The reference value depends on the class of the variable, by default:

+- logical vectors are FALSE;
+- double vectors are the mean;
+- integer, Date, POSIXct and hms vectors are the floored mean;
+- character vectors are the most common value or the first when sorted
+  of the most common values;
+- factor and ordered vectors are the first level.

+### Sequences

 Specifying a variable causes it to vary sequentially across its range.